theislab/moscot/docs/user_guide.md

 - `rank` - Rank of the {term}`low-rank OT` solver {cite}`scetbon:21b`.
 If $-1$, full-rank solver {cite}`peyre:2016` is used.

 For more hyperparameters and their usage please refer to {doc}`/notebooks/examples/solvers/200_linear_problems_advanced` and {doc}`/notebooks/examples/solvers/400_quad_problems_advanced`.

+## Further links

+For tutorials showcasing use cases for data analysis please see {doc}`/notebooks/tutorials/index`.
+For short examples showcasing core moscot functionality please refer to {doc}`/notebooks/examples/index`.